AgentMC/Sao19/Translate/En/Part1.md

 "Cra…crashes!"

 Ronye grasped hands in front of her chest and shouted.
-A loud scream rises from the onlookers as well.
+A loud scream rised from the onlookers as well.

 With the sound “Shats!”
 Asuna pulled out the small sword from her waist.